 From this viewpoint, he argued that these benefits would outweigh if the market is regulated or intervened.

 In a free market, there is no external intervention whatsoever.
 Each economic actor rationally maximizes its own profit.
-Consumers form the market demand forces while the producers form the market supply force.
+Consumers form the market demand force, while the producers form the market supply force.
 Two forces interact in the market to determine the price and quantity of a product.

 In the absence of intervention, market prices reflect market supply and demand.
 Because they want to maximize benefits (utility and profit), each economic actor will efficiently allocate their own resources.